olivier7delf/carpooling-poc/readme.md

 # Decentralized Capooling with Solidity on Polygon

-Carpooling is currently quite expensive (overcharged +30%) and has not innovated a lot for years because there is a monopoly.
+Carpooling is quite expensive (overcharged +30%) and has not innovated a lot for years because there is a monopoly.

-This project aims to propose a solution to avoid it using blockchain.
+This project proposes a solution to avoid it using Polygon's blockchain, with smart contract (Solidity) tested (Truffle).

-Recent improvements make blockchain an interesting solution, it is fast, cheap, scalable, low energy consumption, and with a consequent ecosystem.
+Tech:
+- Solidity - 0.5.16 (solc-js)
+- Truffle v5.4.18 (core: 5.4.18)
+- Node v14.18.0
+- Web3.js v1.5.3
+- Ganache app
+- yarn 1.22.13

 ## Contents
 1. Project description